 Please contact us using the enquiry form on this page.
 Alternatively, you can get in touch with us using the details below.

 As an individual, a company, a community group, a charitable trust, or as another funding or fundraising body – you can make a real difference to the development and life chances of children with autism or communication difficulties, to their families, and to the professionals that work with them.
-To find out more about our fundraising needs visit our charity website at Puzzle Centre
+To find out more about our fundraising needs visit our charity website at Autism Early Support

 If you would like to find out more about how you can help, please contact us.